All Creatures Great and Small (1978 TV series): Tristan Farnon

 Tristan's party piece is a rendition of "The Mad Conductor" (Benito Mussolini conducting the Neurasthenic Strings), which he performs in "Out of Practice" and "...The Healing Touch".
 In the former episode, he downs a pint of beer.
 "That was real beer!"
 Davison said.
 "I don't think coloured water would have worked for some reason, and I don't know if they had the alcohol-free beer then?"
 As for "The Mad Conductor", Davison continued: "I have no idea what I was doing!
 I just went a bit nuts really."

 "Meeting [Brian Sinclair] was useful because I'd been worried about how to make my Tristan endearing, even though he behaved appallingly, and now, shaking his hand, I could see how Brian could have managed it."

 "Peter was so good.
 We worked well together, " said Hardy of his on-screen sibling.
 "In the early filming days, I realised he was watching me.
 He watched and watched, and I said, 'Why are you looking at me all the time?' and he said, 'Because we're brothers, and I want to catch some sort of family thing that I can use so that it's obvious we are of the same family.'
 I was very impressed by that.
 He was very, very good."

 Helen Herriot

 Helen Herriot (née Alderson) is played by Carol Drinkwater in the first three series and two specials, then by Lynda Bellingham in the final four series.
 (Bellingham became pregnant with her youngest son, Robert, during series 5, so she was confined to bed scenes for several episodes, with a hole cut out of the mattress to hide her bump.)

+Housekeepers

 Mary Hignett plays housekeeper Edna Hall in the first three series, with Mrs Hubbard (Marjorie Suddell, 1983 Christmas Special), Mrs Greenlaw (Judy Wilson, 1985 special and series 4, episodes 1–5) and Mrs Alton (Jean Heywood) (series 7) inheriting the roles.
 (A housekeeper by the name of Mary preceded Mrs Hall, who is a widow after the death of her husband, Arthur.)